jodisfields/performates/README.md

 # Performates Frontend

-This project consists of a frontend application built with React and Chakra UI.
+This project consists of a frontend application built with React and Next.JS.
 The backend functionality is powered by Firebase.

 ## Frontend